molarmanful/bited/docs/manual/start.md

 ![bited dialog for creating a new font](assets/new.png){ loading=lazy }

-`font id`
+???+ question "font id"

-:   A unique "file name" for your font.
+    A unique "file name" for your font.
 May only contain `a-z`, `0-9`, and `_`.
     In the simplest cases, this may just be the name of your font.
-If you're making multiple variations on one font, the ID may also contain other pieces of info to distinguish it (e.g. `helvetica_bold` vs.
+If you're making multiple variations on one font family, the ID may also contain other pieces of info to distinguish it (e.g. `helvetica_bold` vs.
     `helvetica_regular`).

     For now, let's set this to `unicorn`.
 If you don't like this name (highly unlikely), you can always change it later.

-`preset`
+???+ question "preset"

-:   Some optional starting templates for your font's metrics: height/width,
-    ascender/descender, cap-height, x-height.
+    Some optional starting templates for your font's metrics: height/width, ascender/descender, cap-height, x-height.

     Feel free to pick one or leave blank.